By David Joel Miller.

 Ending the connections with your problems.

 Wouldn’t it be wonderful if we could solve our life problems by just tossing them out?
 Just toss that addiction, the depression, and the clutter out in the trash can and now life will be grand.
-Loose that excess weight – once and for all.
+Lose that excess weight – once and for all.
 Why doesn’t it work that way?

 Our problems are not just a single thing ready for disposal.
 Often they are an integrated part of our life.
 Life problems are connected by lots of wires to other aspects of our life.
 We have a host of wires connecting our problems with the rest of our lives.
 These wires are elastic like bungee cords, toss the problem and it keeps bouncing back.